Praveen76/Leetcode-SQL-Prep-Guide/Leetccode-50-QNA_comprehensive.md

     WHERE salary < 30000
       AND manager_id IS NOT NULL
 )
 -- step2.
-Find employees whose salary is below 30K and whose managers's IDs are missing (i.e. managers left the company)
+Find employees whose salary is below 30K and whose managers' IDs are missing (i.e. managers left the company)

 SELECT c.employee_id
 FROM CTE c